newrelic/nr1-workshop/SETUP.md

 Getting ready to build on the New Relic One platform is quick and easy.
 Essentially, what you will be doing in these setup instructions is readying your system to run a local server that seamlessly and securely connects into the New Relic One platform.
 This connection will makes building visual extension a breeze because you can see your changes in real time.
 Enjoy!

 # Setup Instructions

-1. In Google Chrome, navigate to <a href="https://github.com/newrelic/eap-cli/tree/master/dist" target="_blank">`https://github.com/newrelic/eap-cli/tree/master/dist`</a>, and click on the latest release of the NR1 CLI. (ex. `nr1-v0.3.0-alpha.11`)
+1. In Google Chrome, navigate to https://github.com/newrelic/eap-cli/tree/master/dist, and click on the latest release of the NR1 CLI. (ex. `nr1-v0.3.0-alpha.11`)
 2. Download the appropriate zipped bundle of the NR1 CLI and **unzip it to your home folder** (ex. for Mac it would be `nr1-v0.3.0-alpha.11-darwin-x64.tar.gz`).
 3. Open a Terminal window.
 From the command line you should the following: